clearlinux/clear-linux-documentation/source/clear_containers.rst

 the same binary, the kernel will naturally share through the :abbr:`copy-on-write (COW)` method.

-:abbr:`KSM (Kernel Samepage Merging)` allows the kernel to localize and to coalesce pages from within virtual machine memory spaces that would not normally be shared, thus saving memory space.
+:abbr:`KSM (Kernel Samepage Merging)` also allows the kernel to localize and to coalesce pages from within virtual machine memory spaces that would not normally be shared, thus saving memory space.

 To enable :abbr:`KSM (Kernel Samepage Merging)`, check that your host kernel config includes ``CONFIG_KSM``, and that your host system is running the